Osborne Homestead Museum

 Contact Us and Directions

-In response to the COVID-19 pandemic, the Osborne Homestead Museum will be closed until further notice.
+In response to the COVID-19 pandemic, the Osborne Homestead Museum will be temporarily closed and restrooms will not be available.
+The gardens and grounds will be open Monday through Friday from 9 a.m. to 2 p.m.

 Museum Hours 2020